qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

 -------------

-The :guilabel:`Expression` tab provides the main interface to write expressions using functions, layer's fields and values.
-It contains following widgets:
+The :guilabel:`Expression` tab provides the main interface to write expressions using functions, layer fields and values.
+It contains the following widgets:

 .. _figure_expression_tab: